 No fees, instant transfers and only available in Canada.

-Best For: Canada to US or Canada to International
+Best For: Canada to US or International and US to Canada

-If you are looking to send money to someone in the US or Internationally from Canada, Transferwise is a great, simple to use option.
+If you are looking to send money to someone in the US or Internationally from Canada, Wise is a great, simple to use option.

 Their easy to use interface clearly shows you what exchange rate you’re being offered as well as what your transfer fees.